Tommy Lloyd and son Liam to compete at NCAA Tournament for Gonzaga and Grand Canyon

 Although, Tommy says his son doesn't need him all that much.

 "For me personally it's to shock the world and have one of the biggest upsets.
-Iowa I think is like the fourth favorite to win the national championship so that'd be awesome."
+Iowa I think is like the fourth favorite to win the national championship so that'd be awesome," Liam said.

 Tommy is coaching for the favorite to win it all.